EnriqueITE/PixelGuard/README.md

 # PixelGuard (Thunderbird)

-PixelGuard is a Thunderbird extension that detects tracking pixels, links, and external images whenever you open an email, helping you see which messages try to track you before you load remote content.
+PixelGuard is a Thunderbird extension that **reports** suspected tracking pixels, links, and external images when you open an email.
+It highlights suspicious items so you can decide whether to load remote content, and PixelGuard never interferes with Thunderbird's network behavior.

 ## Installation
-- Download the stable, signed build directly from the official Thunderbird Add-on store (search for “PixelGuard”) to ensure you always get the vetted release.
+- Install the signed build from the official Thunderbird Add-on store (search for "PixelGuard") to ensure you receive the reviewed release.
-- For contributors who want to test unreleased changes, compile the add-on from this repository and load it temporarily in Thunderbird.
+- Contributors can clone this repository, build from source, and load the extension temporarily in Thunderbird for testing.

 ## What It Does
 - Scans the displayed message HTML to spot 1x1/hidden images, suspicious tracking parameters, and externally hosted assets that typically leak engagement.
 - Surfaces detections in a compact banner with quick actions such as allowing a sender/domain or opening the options panel.
 - Keeps a per-sender whitelist so you can silence warnings from trusted contacts while still flagging others.
+- Provides transparency only; remote content, images, fonts, and requests remain fully governed by Thunderbird's built-in remote-content controls.

-Note: Thunderbird blocks remote content by default until you allow it.
-PixelGuard focuses on detection and transparency so you can make informed decisions before loading anything external.
+If you need enforcement, rely on Thunderbird's controls (Message > Enable/Disable Remote Content) or another dedicated tool.
+PixelGuard focuses purely on detection so you can make informed decisions before loading anything external.

 ## Permissions
-- `messagesRead`, `messageDisplay`: read message context.
+- `messagesRead`, `messageDisplay`: read the currently displayed message context for analysis.
-- `storage`: persist detection preferences.
+- `storage`: persist detection preferences and whitelists locally.

 ## Development Installation
 1. Clone this repository and open the project folder.
-2. In Thunderbird, go to Tools → Add-ons and Themes → ⚙ → Debug Add-ons.
+2. In Thunderbird, go to Tools > Add-ons and Themes > Debug Add-ons.
-3. Load Temporary Add-on and select `manifest.json`.
+3. Click "Load Temporary Add-on" and pick `manifest.json` from this project.
 4. Open an HTML email to see the PixelGuard banner with live detections.

 ## Localization